GurneilB/Bioprinter/README.md

 Below goes more in-depth into the 4 sections and the software behind them:

 # 1. Design

+Any Computer-Aided Design (CAD) software will suffice.

+The goal is to save the file as a '.obj' or '.stl' file

 # 2. Slice

+The slicing software used is RepetierHost.

+  - First download the software from this site
+  - Modify the Printer Config to the dimensions of your printer
+  - Upload the Configuration file on this Github to slice correctly
+  - Upload the '.obj' or '.stl' file
+  - Slice the '.obj' or '.stl' file
+  - Download slice file and save into the same folder as the post-processor file

 # 3. Process
 # 4. Print